 A Soft Hand Before a Hard Truth

 This site, if you wander deeper, will tell you some hard things.
 It will tell you that you are not basically good and slightly confused — you are dead in sin, which is a Bible word that most modern Christianity has very politely defanged.
 It will tell you that your faith, if you have any, was a gift — not something you mustered, not a feeling you produced, but something handed to you by the God you thought you were the one seeking.
-It will tell you that God chose His people before the foundation of the world, which means (if you are one of them) that tonight, in this room, in this exact 2am, you are exactly where you have always been — held.
+It will tell you that God chose His people before the foundation of the world, which means that if you are one of them, right now, in this room, in this exact breath, you are exactly where you have always been — held.

 Those are the hard truths.
 They are not hard because they are cold.
 They are hard because they remove every remaining thing you could take credit for.
 And when that is removed, something in the flesh panics.
 The panic feels like grief.
 It feels like the ground leaving.